Home » Walt Disney World » Vacation Planning » Walt Disney World for Introverts

 You Don’t Have to Do Everything

 This isn’t the normal “you can’t do everything in one trip” sort of tip, although that is true.
-This is us giving you permission to skip those things that are highly rated, or on all of the advertisements, or everyone at home says you have to do.
+This is us giving you permission to skip those things that are highly rated.
+You know, those things on all of the advertisements, or everyone at home says you have to do.
 For example, if the prospect of being stuck in the middle of thousands of people on Main Street during a parade or fireworks seems like it would be a horrible experience for you – then don’t do it.
 You can easily fill your time with things that won’t give you overwhelming anxiety.

 However, if you really don’t want to miss a particular experience you can usually find a way to modify it to fit your needs with a little planning.
 For nighttime spectaculars the “best” spots are usually really crowded.
 If you get a little farther away you can not be as surrounded.
 This may then allow the Guest to not have much of a sensory overload.
 Also, as mentioned, Disney offers many dining packages and dessert parties.
 These can offer a sort of protective bubble from the crowds.